USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=drydep></a>
 ### CTM_DRY_DEP_1: CCTM hourly cumulative dry deposition file

 The 2-D CCTM dry deposition file (DRYDEP) includes cumulative hourly dry deposition fluxes (kg hectare<sup>‑1</sup>) for selected model species.
-CCTM calculates dry deposition for all of the species listed in the dry deposition INCLUDE files within the mechanism INCLUDE directories.
-Dry deposition INCLUDE files exist for gas-phase species (GC_DDEP.EXT), aerosol species (AE_DDEP.EXT), and inert model species (NR_DDEP.EXT).
-Species can be removed from the DDEP.EXT files to adjust the number of species that undergo the dry deposition process and are written to the DRYDEP output file.
+CCTM calculates dry deposition for all of the species listed in the dry deposition column of the FORTRAN Namelist files within the mechanism directories.
+The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
+Species can be removed from the dry deposition file by editing the DDEP column in the NameList file(s).

 <a id=wetdep></a>
 ### CTM_WETDEP_1: CCTM hourly cumulative wet deposition file

 The 2-D CCTM wet deposition file (WETDEP) includes cumulative hourly wet deposition fluxes (kg hectare<sup>‑1</sup>) for selected model species.
-CCTM calculates wet deposition for all of the species listed in the wet deposition INCLUDE files within the mechanism INCLUDE directories.
-Wet deposition INCLUDE files exist for gas-phase species (GC_WDEP.EXT), aerosol species (AE_WDEP.EXT), and inert model species (NR_WDEP.EXT).
-Species can be removed from the WDEP.EXT files to adjust the number of species that undergo the wet deposition process and are written to the WETDEP output file.
+CCTM calculates wet deposition for all of the species listed in the wet deposition column of the FORTRAN Namelist files within the mechanism directories.
+The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
+Species can be removed from the wet deposition file by editing the WDEP column in the NameList file(s).

-<a id=vis></a>
+<a id=aerovis></a>
 ### CTM_VIS_1: CCTM hourly instantaneous visibility metrics

 The 2-D CCTM visibility file contains hourly Mie and reconstructed visual range coefficients (km<sup>‑1</sup>) and normalized extinction coefficients (deciviews).

-<a id=avis></a>
+<a id=aerovis></a>
 ### CTM_AVIS_1: CCTM hourly average visibility metrics

 The 2-D CCTM visibility file contains hourly Mie and reconstructed visual range coefficients (km<sup>‑1</sup>) and normalized extinction coefficients (deciviews).